entity12208/GeodeVoiceChat/README.md

 ![Icon.png](https://github.com/user-attachments/assets/590a4bf2-a8f1-4f84-b878-99d4cfcf699b)

 ## Description
-The GeodeVoiceChat mod adds voice chat functionality to Geometry Dash.
+GeodeVoiceChat adds voice chat functionality to Geometry Dash.
 It allows users to use voice chat in-game and will deafen them once they pass a percentage set by a slider.
 The player is undeafened once they die or complete the level.

 ## Installation
 1. Download [Geode](https://geode-sdk.org)